Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing: A mechanism with weak budget balance

 \subsection{Results}

-\begin{theorem}[Full Implementation] For game $ \mathfrak{G} $, there is a unique allocation, $ x $, corresponding to all NE.
-Moreover, $ x = x^{\star} $, the maximiser of \eqref{CP}.
-In addition, individual rationality is satisfied for all agents and for the seller. \end{theorem}
+The basic result of this section is summarized in the following theorem. \begin{theorem}[Full Implementation] For game $ \mathfrak{G} $, there is a unique allocation, $ x $, corresponding to all NE.
+Moreover, $ x = x^{\star} $, the maximizer of \eqref{CP}.
+In addition, individual rationality is satisfied for all agents and so is weak budget balance. \end{theorem}

-The theorem will be proved by a sequence of results, in which all candidate NE of $ \mathfrak{G} $ are characterised by necessary conditions until only one family NE candidates is left.
-We will then show that $ \mathfrak{G} $ has NE in pure strategies, and that all of them result in allocation $ x = x^{\star} $.
-Finally, individual rationality will be checked.
+The theorem is proved by a sequence of results, in which all candidate NE of $ \mathfrak{G} $ are characterized by necessary conditions until only one family of NE candidates is left.
+Subsequently, the existence of NE in pure strategies for $ \mathfrak{G} $ is shown, and that all NE result in allocation $ x = x^{\star} $.
+Finally, individual rationality and WBB will be checked.